medisoft/tumin/README.md

 If the node created a new spam transaction it should adjust its nonce to fulfill the validation algorithm.

+A node could be of three types:

+* Light node, that has no information about the tangle, and require to connect to an external provider to issue and receive transactions.
+    + Must have connection to at least 3 providers and broadcast every transaction to all of them.
+* Half node, that has partial information about the tangles.
+    + It could be configurable the number of tangles that has into its database
+    + If it reaches the max number of tangles stored, then flushes not accessed ones to allow newer tangles to come into the database
+    + It must have connection to at least 7 neighbors
+* Full node, that tries to have all the information about all the tangles.
+    + It mus have connection to at least 49 neighbors and save all the tangle information it receives from them

 ### Validation algorithm

 The validation algorithm uses: